 - Is it your goal or someone’s goal for you?

-Note: The goal needs to be yours for you to be motivated to achieve it.
+Note: The goal needs to be your personal goal for you to be motivated to achieve it.

 Write down your goal.